All Episodes

 What's going on?

-The other day the other day I was listening, and I just caught the clip on Maxine Waters when she uh was being interviewed by the MSNBC TV guy, and she said Donald Trump had no business firing director comey.
+The other day I was listening and I just caught the clip on Maxine Waters when she was being interviewed by them at the NBC TV guy.

 And then she said, but if Hillary Clinton had won the election, she was going to fire him on the first day.